threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/zerobot/alerta/wiki/README.md

 JSX> raise j.exceptions.NotImplemented('this one is not implemented', level=10)
 ```

-Then refersh alerta page to see it!
+Then refresh alerta page to see it!